Primary Navigation Mobile

 Comfort rating: 4.3 out of 54.3

-• Tech levels more than acceptable for a budget model
+• Acceptable tech levels for a budget model

 How is the quality and layout?

-User-friendliness, simplicity and sturdy build are the best words to describe the interior of the Dacia Jogger.
+User-friendliness, simplicity and sturdy build quality are the key points of the Dacia Jogger’s interior.
 Luxurious it isn’t.
-It’s not an expensive car, nor does it pretend to be one, but like most Dacia models it’s reassuringly honest and doesn’t feel bargain-basement.
+It’s not an expensive car, nor does it pretend to be, but like most Dacia models it’s reassuringly honest and doesn’t feel bargain-basement.

 29